AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to setting the time 'now' to a fixed time in the Echo Challenge TDD](https://github.com/AdrienFabre/echo_ruby/blob/master/spec/echo_spec.rb)

-Here we are using one of the class defined by Ruby, the class Time.
+Here we are using the class Time and the method 'now' defined by Ruby, we are telling them to return a specific value, so we can test something that involves Time.

 ---